apple-oss-distributions/xnu/tools/lldbmacros/README.md

   * Ability to register test cases for macros (see doc strings for @xnudebug_test).

-The file layout is like following
+The file layout is as follows

     xnu/
      |-tools/